Nandan-Aidetic/Gmeet_Bot/README.md

 </pre>
 <p>This will start the bot, which will automatically join the Google Meet, mute audio and video, and start recording the session.
 The audio is saved as a WAV file after the session ends.</p>

-<h2>Auto-Exit Behavior</h2>
-<p>The bot is designed to automatically exit the meeting when the host leaves or if the bot detects that it's the only participant left in the meeting.</p>

-<h2>Recording and Noise Reduction</h2>
-<p>The bot captures system audio, and basic noise reduction is applied to the recording using the <code>noisereduce</code> library.
-The audio is saved in WAV format and can be processed further if needed.</p>

 <h2>License</h2>
 <p>This project is licensed under the MIT License.
 Feel free to modify and distribute as per the terms of the license.</p>